Canlubang: Religion

 Canlubang is predominantly Catholic.
 Other religious sects in the community are Protestantism, Iglesia ni Cristo and Islam.

 It is the only barangay in the province of Laguna under the Diocese of San Pablo that hosts a patron saint for itself, St. Joseph the Worker, whose feast is celebrated every May 1.

 Economy

 The income of Canlubang mainly comes from manufacturing and economic plants located within industrial parks.

 Industries and Manufacturing

 As a premier industrial hub outside Manila, several industrial parks are located in the barangay.
 These include Carmelray Industrial Park I, Carmelray International Business Park, NYK-TDG IT Park and Silangan Industrial Park.

 Commerce and Trades

 Several shopping centers and commercial establishments can also be found within Canlubang.
-These include Carmel Mall, (dubbed the Canlubang Community Shopping Center), Puregold - Canlubang located inside Carmel Mall, iMall Canlubang, Robinson's Supermarket - located inside iMall Canlubang, and Puregold Extra Canlubang (located in Asia 1, Kapayapaan Village).
+These include Carmel Mall, (dubbed the Canlubang Community Shopping Center) and iMall Canlubang.